kytos/python-openflow/CONTRIBUTE.md

 That's it!
 Thank you for your contribution!

-### Hot Fix and Security Fix
+### Hotfix and Security Fix

-_[TODO: Quick describe of a hotfix]_

-When a Hot or Security fix is required, a different workflow should be followed.
-The contributer should clone the master branch and, after fixing the bug, it has to be merged in master and develop branch.
+To solve important problems like security issues or bugs, we follow a slightly different workflow to make sure the changes can be merged also in the master branch (production code).
+The contributer should clone the master branch and, after fixing the bug, it has to be merged in both master and develop branch.

 First clone the master branch as following:
 ```shell